Djinerro/NYC_human_trafficking_risk_prediction/README.md

 # 🛰️ Human Trafficking Risk Prediction (NYC, 2021–2024)

 This project identifies spatio-temporal hotspots of **human trafficking (HT) risk** in New York City using multi-source data and predictive modeling techniques.
-It was developed in collaboration with Metro Analytics as part of the Rutgers MBS Advanced Analytics Practicum.
+Developed with Metro Analytics as part of the Rutgers MBS Advanced Analytics Practicum.

-> **Techniques used:** Supervised LSTM modeling, XGBoost baselines, unsupervised clustering (HDBSCAN, KMeans), anomaly detection, spatial grid design, and real-world validation.
+> **Techniques:** Supervised LSTM modeling, XGBoost baselines, HDBSCAN/KMeans clustering, anomaly detection, spatial grid design, and real-world validation.

 ---

 ## 📌 Problem Statement

-Human trafficking is a covert and often underreported crime, masked within broader categories like assault or sex work.
-Traditional data sources are sparse or misclassified, making direct detection extremely difficult.
+Human trafficking is a covert, underreported crime, often masked in other categories.
+Direct detection is challenging due to data sparsity and misclassification.

-This project builds a **multi-layered modeling pipeline** to forecast risk using indirect signals like:
+**This project builds a multi-layered pipeline to forecast risk using indirect signals** including:
 - Crime patterns
 - Event density
 - Mobility flows